TheEdoRan/next-safe-action/README.md

 npm i next-safe-action zod
 ```

+## Code example ⬇️

+### Check out [this example repository](https://github.com/TheEdoRan/next-safe-action-example) to see a basic implementation of this library and to experiment a bit with it.

+---

 ## Project configuration

-### Code blocks below are based on [this example repository](https://github.com/TheEdoRan/next-safe-action-example).
-Check it out to see a basic implementation of this library and to experiment a bit with it.

----

 First of all, you need to create the safe action client: